Joshuarvlcb/Atlas/README.md

     Kevin: Put many parts of the website into their own components and started the JSON implemenation

     5/11/2021
+    Erik: Found SVGs, fonts, and images we could use in the website.
     Joshua: Decided on how to display the detailed information and made the information print onto the daily card
     Kevin: Worked more on the hourly slider and made it functional